INTRODUCTION TO LOMITAS 400MG

 You might be taking some other medications that are not compatible with Lomefloxacin.
 Some of those drugs may make Lomefloxacin less potent when taken at the same time.
 Don’t take these medications within 6 hours before or 2 hours after taking Lomefloxacin: antacids that have calcium, magnesium, or aluminum(Tums, Mylanta, Rolaids); ulcer medication sucralfate (Carafate); calcium, iron, zinc or other multi-vitamins and multi-minerals; didanosine (Videx) powder or chewable tablets.

 Don’t take caffeine containing food items while taking Lomefloxacin as the medication can elevate caffeine effects.
 Avoid unnecessary exposure to sunlight and tanning beds.
 Lomefloxacin intake can make you more prone to sunburn.
 Remember to wear proper covering clothes and apply appropriate sunscreen with at least 30 SPF on exposed portion when outdoors.
-Also avoid doing things which require more attention and alertness while taking Lomefloxacin as it impairs your thinking or reflexes.
+Also avoid doing things which require more attention and alertness while taking Lomefloxacin as it impairs you’re thinking or reflexes.

-SIDE EFFECTS OF LOMITAS TABLET 4’S:
+COMMON SIDE EFFECTS OF LOMITAS TABLET

 • Breathing Difficulty,